COVID-19 and football in Victoria

 If a club were the subject of a legal action against it where it is claimed a player, official or spectator caught COVID-19 in FV-sanctioned club training, and it is claimed that the club is legally liable including by letting the training continue, then depending on the nature of the claim made, it appears that cover would be available under the Public Liability policy.
 This is subject to the normal policy terms and conditions and on the basis that the training was conducted in line with Return to Play Conditions.

 Please note that the wording above constitutes the insurer’s position on the matter, and FV cannot provide any further “guarantees” about insurance coverage applying in this regard.

 Anyone who works in health, aged or residential care who has taken the recommended infection control precautions, including the use of recommended personal protective equipment (PPE), while caring for a confirmed case of coronavirus (COVID-19), is not considered to be a close contact.

-Such workers are, subject to the remainder of the Return to Train Conditions, able to train.
+Such workers are, subject to the remainder of the Return to Play Conditions, able to train/play.